Hyperbolic 3-manifolds with large kissing number

 For any ideal $I\subset\Od$ consider the projection map

 given by reduction modulo $I$.
 The \emph{principal congruence subgroup of level I} is given by $\Bd[I]=\ker(\pi_I).$ In general, a group $\Gamma < \Bd$ is called a \emph{congruence subgroup} if $\Gamma$ contains $\Bd[I]$ for some ideal $I$.
 The following lemma will be important later on.
-In particular, it shows that congruence subgroups define hyperbolic $3$-manifolds with large systole.

 \begin{lemma} If $ T \in \Bd[I],$ then $\tr(T) \equiv 2~ (\mathrm{mod} ~ I^2).$ \end{lemma}

 \begin{proof} We can write with $\beta_i \in I$ for all $i=1,2,3,4.$ The result follows from the equation $\det(T)=1$ modulo $I^2$. \end{proof}